Mountains and Rainforests

 For those with a few extra days to spare, we also offer an October to May island extension to the delightfully low-key and little developed Libong Island on Thailand’s picturesque Andaman Sea Coast.

 Here's an idea of what you can expect to do and see day-to-day.

 Day 1 - Bangkok - arrival and time to explore the area

 Morning check in to a downtown hotel in Bangkok’s lively Banglamphu district.
 Time to relax, explore the area or perhaps check out some of the lively local markets before a local-style welcome dinner.

 Overnight: Bangkok Transport: Walk, Meals: D,

 Day 2 - Bangkok - city tour with a difference

 City tour with a difference taking in both the famous sites and the parts tourists don’t usually get to see!
 Bangkok by riverboat, sky-train, tuk-tuk and canal boat with visits along the way including the Grand Palace, fabulous Wat Phra Keow, (‘Temple of the Emerald Buddha’), Wat Pho and, of course, local markets and vibrant street-life.

 Overnight: Bangkok Transport: Train, Taxi, Boat, Walk, Meals: B, L,

 Day 4 - Bangkok to Kanchanaburi - on the 'Death Railway'

 Early morning boat ride along the canals before continuing to Kanchanaburi where we’ll ride the local train across the historic Bridge on the River Kwai and along the infamous, but highly scenic, ‘Death Railway’.
 Afternoon visit to Sai Yok Noi Waterfall and short jungle hike through the national park before checking into our accommodation on the banks of the Kwai itself.

 Overnight: Sai Yok Transport: Minibus, Train, Meals: B, L, D,

 Day 5 - Kanchanaburi - down the River Kwai

-Morning visits include the impressive 12th-century Khmer ruins of Muang Singh – an old frontier post of the Angkor Empire – and the sobering, albeit informative, Hellfire Pass Museum with a hike along the route of the ‘Death Railway’ itself.
-(So named because of the numbers of local workers and Allied POWs who died during its construction.)
+Morning visits include the impressive 12th-century Khmer ruins of Muang Singh – an old frontier post of the Angkor Empire – and the sobering, albeit informative, Hellfire Pass Museum with a hike along the route of the Japanese ‘Death Railway’ itself.
+(So named because of the numbers of prisoners who died during its construction.)
 Afternoon expedition down the jungle-lined River Kwai with a choice of kayaks or 2-person canoes for the uninitiated.